helloitsurdvq/C_intro/README.md

-# my works for the IT3220 exam
+# all my assignment coded in C for the IT3220 exam